duplxey/postgres-post/README.md

 > In case you've never used the `create-next-app` utility it'll automatically get installed.

+> Instead of using a component library we'll utilize [TailwindCSS](https://tailwindcss.com/).

 Next, clean up the bootstrapped project by performing the following:

 1. Delete the contents of the *public/* folder.